Climate and Average Weather Year Round in Pajok South Sudan

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Pajok varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Pajok is August, with an average of 16.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 57% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Pajok experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from February 14 to December 16, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around May 12, with an average total accumulation of 4.7 inches.
+The month with the most rain in Pajok is May, with an average rainfall of 4.6 inches.

 The rainless period of the year lasts for 2.0 months, from December 16 to February 14.
-The least rain falls around January 13, with an average total accumulation of 0.3 inches.
+The month with the least rain in Pajok is January, with an average rainfall of 0.3 inches.

 Pajok experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.0 months, from March 26 to November 28, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
-The muggiest day of the year is May 19, with muggy conditions 67% of the time.
+The month with the most muggy days in Pajok is May, with 20.0 days that are muggy or worse.

 The average hourly wind speed in Pajok experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.3 months, from November 11 to April 20, with average wind speeds of more than 5.4 miles per hour.
-The windiest day of the year is March 1, with an average hourly wind speed of 7.5 miles per hour.
+The windiest month of the year in Pajok is February, with an average hourly wind speed of 7.5 miles per hour.

 The calmer time of year lasts for 6.7 months, from April 20 to November 11.
-The calmest day of the year is July 8, with an average hourly wind speed of 3.3 miles per hour.
+The calmest month of the year in Pajok is July, with an average hourly wind speed of 3.4 miles per hour.

 The predominant average hourly wind direction in Pajok varies throughout the year.